mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Verify the signature on the GroupInfo object.
 The signature input comprises all of the fields in the GroupInfo object except the signature field.
 The public key and algorithm are taken from the credential in the leaf node at position `signer_index`.
-If this verification fails, return an error.
+If the node at position `signer_index` is not a leaf node, or if signature verification fails, return an error.

 * Verify the integrity of the ratchet tree.